August 22, 2025

 Think of the way humans communicate.
 Communication is less about words and more about meaning.
 Marketers must create content with meaning by knowing what their audiences really want.
 To figure this out, brands must get into their customers’ heads.

-In the past, it was easier to create content for one specific keyword and get oragnic traffic.
-But in the world of LLM search optimization, it takes a much targeted, in-depth approach to get the same results.
+In the past, creating content for a single keyword was easier and resulted in organic traffic.
+But in the world of large language models, it takes a much targeted, in-depth approach to get the same results.

 Optimize for semantic relevance